DinoMan/face-processor/README.md

 # face-processor
 The face processor provides the neccessary tools for aligning faces.
 It can be used to align faces in both images and videos (only one face per frame).
-It accepts landmark files or it csn use a landmark extractor to get the landmarks (this is slower).
+It accepts landmark files or it can use a landmark extractor to get the landmarks (this is slower).
 It requires the installation of this [face alignment library](https://github.com/1adrianb/face-alignment).

 # Installing the face processor
 To install the face processor: